 You can change your search wording around a little bit to possibly have different results show on Google.
 Such as, “ ’Your City Name’ + ‘Real Estate Investors Association Meetings’ " or “ ’Your City Name’ + ‘Real Estate Investment Association Events’ ”

-If you'd like to find REIA Reviews on specific meeting you'd like to attend, then check the actual website of Association.
+If you'd like to find REIA Reviews on specific meetings you'd like to attend, then check the actual website of Association.
 Most REIA websites have member reviews and/or testimonials.

 Additionally, you can use Yelp to search for additional reviews.